-My fees are within the recommended rate by the Ontario Psychological Association, and vary depending on the nature of the service required.
-I offer a free initial telephone consultation, where I will discuss fees, and payment methods with you.
+Our fees are within the recommended rate by the Ontario Psychological Association, and vary depending on the nature of the service required.
+We offer a free initial telephone consultation, where we will discuss fees, and payment methods with you.

 Are therapy and assessments covered by insurance?

 Your privacy and confidentiality are of the utmost importance.
 Your identity and personal information will be kept strictly confidential, meaning that no information can be shared with others without explicit consent from you.
 There are certain exceptions to confidentiality according to Ontario law, and these will be fully discussed with you during your first session.

 How do I know if you can help me?

 We treat and assess children, adolescents, and families with a wide array of mental health problems.
 Prior to beginning treatment, we offer a free initial telephone consultation to discuss your reasons for seeking treatment, as well as any questions or concerns you may have, in order to determine suitability for treatment.